srsergiorodriguez/pgui/README.md

 ## Color Palette

-pgui uses a table to store a color palette of six colors.
+pgui uses a table to store a color palette of four colors.
 This palette is used in all of the components by default, unless you specify a different palette for a particular component.

 The colors in the palette are used in components as follows: